brunogarcia/portfolio-gatsby/_data/blog/react-my.reads.md

 ---
 template: BlogPost
 path: /react-my-reads
-date: 2020-04-03T14:59:36.571Z
+date: 2018-04-03T14:59:36.571Z
-title: React and Enzyme
+title: 'React: My reads'
 thumbnail: /assets/react-my-reads.png
 metaDescription: React and Enzyme
 type: experiment
 ---
 # Description

+A project made with [React](https://reactjs.org).

-A project made for the [Udacity React Nanodegree](https://eu.udacity.com/course/react-nanodegree--nd019) with [React](https://reactjs.org).
+This is a project for the [Udacity React Nanodegree](https://eu.udacity.com/course/react-nanodegree--nd019).

 # See in action